Ypertex/blog/content/articles/tools-for-the-smart-start-up-in-2018-2/index.md

 * yEd is **free.**

-The combination of the two makes yEd a pretty remarkable **software that can save you a lot of time at zero cost**.
-The only drawbacks that I experienced so far with yEd: The icon library is somehow limited, especially the “Computer Network” library, and importing icons in Visio format is not as straight forward.
-Besides, the layout settings (i.e. custom settings to the hierarchical layout algorithm) are not embedded in the diagram files, so auto-arranging layouts on a different computer can lead to different results.
+The combination of the two makes yEd pretty remarkable **software that can save you a lot of time at zero cost**.
+The only drawbacks that I have experienced so far with yEd are that the icon library is somewhat limited, especially the “Computer Network” library, and that importing icons in Visio format is not as straightforward.
+Besides, the layout settings (e.g., custom settings for the hierarchical layout algorithm) are not embedded in the diagram files, so auto-arranging layouts on a different computer can lead to different results.

 Apart from these limitations though, yEd delivers outstanding value.